Deep-MI/hipsta/README.md

 # Hippocampal shape and thickness analysis

 ## Purpose:

 This repository contains the Hipsta package, a collection of scripts for hippocampal shape and thickness analysis as described in our recent [publication](https://doi.org/10.1016/j.neuroimage.2023.120182).

 ## Documentation:

 Please see the documentation pages for a general overview, usage information and examples, and output description.
 Brief usage information is also available [here](hipsta/doc/DOCUMENTATION.md).
+Some suggestions for running the script can be found in the [tutorial](TUTORIAL.md).

 ## Current status:

 The hippocampal shape and thickness analysis package is currently in its beta stage, which means that it's open for testing, but may still contain unresolved issues.
 Future changes with regard to the algorithms, interfaces, and package structure are to be expected.

 ## Installation:

+It is recommended to run this pipeline within its own virtual environment.
+A virtual environment can, for example, be created using Python' `virtualenv`
+command:

+`virtualenv /path/to/a/new/directory/of/your/choice`

+Activate the virtual environment as follows:

+`source /path/to/a/new/directory/of/your/choice/bin/activate`

 Use the following code to download this package from its GitHub repository: